CircuitSetup/Remote/install/README.md

  *Important: After a firmware update, the "wait" symbol might be shown a while longer while booting.
 Do NOT unplug or switch off the device during this time.*

-## Audio data installation
+## Sound-pack installation

-The audio data is not updated as often as the firmware itself.
-If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio data when you update the firmware.
-Only if the Remote displays "AUD" briefly during boot, a re-installation is needed.
+The sound-pack is not updated as often as the firmware itself.
+If you have previously installed the latest version of the sound-pack, you normally don't have to re-install it when you update the firmware.
+Only if the Remote displays "AUD" briefly during boot, a re-installation/update is needed.

 The first step is to download "install/sound-pack-xxxxxxxx.zip" and extract it.
 It contains one file named "REMA.bin".